jito-foundation/jito-solana/docs/src/operations/best-practices/general.md

 ### Community Led Validator Call

-This is also a monthly call which is hosted by the Solana validator community itself.
+This is also a monthly call hosted by the Solana validator community itself.
 - Schedule: every fourth Thursday of the month 18:00 CET
 - Agenda: See [HackMD site](https://hackmd.io/1DFauFMWTZG37-U7CXhxMg?view#Solana-Community-Validator-Call-Agendas).
 - This call is **not recorded**